Apple Upside Down Cake

 - Add the vanilla and mix to combine.

-- Pour the buttermilk in and mix.
+- Pour the buttermilk in and mix until incorporated.

-- Add the dry ingredient mixture and mix on low to combine.
+- Add the remaining dry ingredient mixture and mix on low to combine.
 You can also use the spatula instead of the mixer to fold the batter during this final stage.
 Avoid over mixing, to prevent the cake from turning out dry.

 - Spread the batter on the bottom of the prepared cake pan, over the cooled caramel and apple mixture.